 The Ministry of Justice of Georgia clarifies, that since 2011 the LEPL Legislative Herald of Georgia under the Ministry of Justice of Georgia, has been operating the website: www.matsne.gov.ge, - a user-friendly web page, offering access to protected and regularly updated laws and all other normative acts adopted by state agencies, as well as international agreements, decisions by the Constitutional Court, local self-government acts, and public statements.
 Users can access to any consolidated normative act and track changes.
 All the normative acts on this website are in Georgian language and most of them are translated into English and Russian languages.
 The translation into Russian and English languages is ongoing process and will be continued further to provide for non-Georgian speakers the information on Georgian national legislation.

-It shall be noted, that the dominating majority of people, who identify themselves as ethnic minorities, have good command of Russian language.
-The representatives of these minority groups have an opportunity to receive the information on the relevant pieces of legislation in Russian language by using the website of the LEPL Legislative Herald of Georgia.
-For instance, they may familiarize themselves with the Constitution of Georgia, the Law of Georgia on the Elimination of all Forms of Discrimination and etc. in Russian language on www.matsne.gov.ge.

 Para 108, 109.